Trelent/Trelent-IntelliJ-Extension/README.md

 Use Trelent to write documentation for your functions instantly.

 ### Supported Languages
 Trelent currently supports C#, Java, JavaScript and Python docstrings.
 We default to the standard formats in each language (XML, JavaDoc, JSDoc, and ReST respectively).
-Support for additional docstring formats and languages is on our roadmap.
+Support for additional docstring formats include Google and Numpy styles for Python (configured in Settings -> Tools -> Trelent Settings.

 If you have any other suggestions we would love to hear from you at [contact@trelent.net](mailto:contact@trelent.net)!